ckomop0x/currency-exchange/README.md

 ## 💸 Currency exchange application

-This is a simple currency exchange application that allows you to convert one currency to another.
+This simple currency exchange application allows you to convert one currency to another.
 The application uses the [ExchangeRate-API](https://openexchangerates.org/) to get the latest exchange rates.

 ## 🚀Tech Stack